scripting/feedland/database/readme.md

 # FeedLand database

 A database for storing feeds for FeedLand aggregators.

+### What is this?

+This is the source code for the NPM package <a href="https://www.npmjs.com/package/feedlanddatabase">feedlanddatabase</a>.

 #### Background

-I'm posting this as a private repository so a few of the testers can study the database, and perhaps make recommendations.

-This is not licensed, yet at least.
-But the repository is published to NPM so you can write test code if you create your own database and set it up via config to work with it.
+It's part of the feedland server software, required by the feedland package.

+Licensed under GPL2 as is the feedland package.